Vitality and Ageing (MSc)

 Programme Vitality & Ageing

-The master’s Vitality and ageing is a one year programme characterised by 3 major value’s:
+The Master’s Vitality and Ageing is a one year programme characterised by three major values:

 - The master’s is designed for students from various health related Bachelor’s.
 Visit the entry requirements page to see the diverse admissible Bachelor’s backgrounds.